maintenance

 Flow Check

-• No unusual sounds during extraction
+• No weird sounds during extraction

 Model-Specific Notes